mathiasmantelli/awesome-mobile-robotics/README.md

 * [Quillbot](https://quillbot.com/) **| A free paraphrasing website**
 * [OtterAI](https://otter.ai/) **| An AI-powered tool that transcribes speech to text (in real-time)**
 * [Hemingway](https://hemingwayapp.com/) **| A website that grades writing for readability**
+* [Awesome Robotic Deliberation](https://github.com/ros-wg-delib/awesome-ros-deliberation) **| A curated list of awesome tools, libraries and resources for deliberation in ROS 2**